 “One of the things about being 66 years old and being in the business world … I’ve seen a lot of things and I’m absolutely certain that solutions will be found.
 Letting people drift into hopelessness or just despair is one of the worst things that can happen.”

 CEOs that ask the question, “How can we help them [employees] live their life better and therefore do their job better,” are the ones that are showing what a leader’s responsibility should be.
 Leaders should recognize that each employee has a story of their own: they have loved ones who may have had COVID, or they have children who are not in school, and so on.
-Dave suggests to be reassuring and uplifting, and to say: “We’re going to get through this together, no matter how dark it may seem, and here’s what we’re going to do in the company for our people first, and our customers second, and our owners altogether.”
+Dave suggests being reassuring and uplifting and to say: “We’re going to get through this together, no matter how dark it may seem, and here’s what we’re going to do in the company for our people first and our customers second, and our owners altogether.”

 Dave gives credit to all the leaders in the current environment, especially since it’s so easy to get distracted right now with so many voices.
 To stay focused, he recommends identifying your “true north,” which right now, is your people — “What can we do more to make their lives [employees] more tolerable at the moment or better at the moment?”

 How do you strike the balance between driving outcomes while being supportive and empathetic to what people are dealing with?